2026-05-27

 As your client roster grows beyond 10-20 sites, operational discipline becomes as important as the initial setup.
 "10 Tips for Managing Multi-Site Monitoring at Scale" covers workspace organization, alert fatigue prevention, and cost optimization strategies that apply directly once you have the basics from this guide in place.

 For pricing guidance and ROI numbers, see Monitoring ROI for Agencies.
+For the specific pricing models to use when billing clients, see "Pricing Monitoring Into Agency Maintenance Contracts."
 For the full picture of how to bundle monitoring into a maintenance retainer, read Why Agencies Should Include Monitoring in Contracts.
+If you are migrating an existing UptimeRobot setup while following this guide, the "UptimeRobot to Miterl Migration Guide" covers the full migration process including a script to recreate your monitors automatically.

 The complete operations scenario — Workspace separation, incident investigation requests, and automated monthly reports — is covered in the Web Agency use case.